Yolonda's Genius

-Yolonda's Genius is a Newbery Honor book written by Carol Fenner and published in 1995.
+Yolonda's Genius is a Newbery Honor book written by Carol Fenner and published in 1995 by Aladdin Paperbacks.
 It was also a Rebecca Caudill Young Reader's Book Award Nominee in 1998.

 Plot

 The book begins with the main character Yolonda and her family living in Chicago.
 She is big and tough for her age, which makes it easy for her to look after her little brother Andrew.
 The prevalence of drugs in the city result in Andrew coming home one day with a pocket full of cocaine.
 This drives their mother to move the family to a new town in Grand River, Michigan.
 Yolonda adjusts well in school while Andrew ends up struggling.
 However, despite their academic differences, Yolonda is convinced that Andrew is a true musical genius.
 No one believes her claims though so she plans to prove all the naysayers wrong.
 So while they visit their Aunt Tiny back in Chicago, Yolonda sneaks Andrew onstage a Blues Concert where he finally shows his talent.